oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_database_tools_connection_actions_module.rst

                                     </td>
                 <td>on success</td>
                 <td>
                                             <div>A message describing the current state in more detail.
-For example, can be used to provide actionable information for a resource in Failed state.</div>
+For example, this message can be used to provide actionable information for a resource in the Failed state.</div>
                                         <br/>
                                                                 <div style="font-size: smaller"><b>Sample:</b></div>
                                                 <div style="font-size: smaller; color: blue; word-wrap: break-word; word-break: break-all;">lifecycle_details_example</div>